 Graduate Level Program

-MPER Scholars complete a sequencing of graduate courses over two years leading to a Master’s degree in Special Education or Learning, Teaching, and Curriculum with an emphasis in one of the following areas (subject to school placement):
+MPER Scholars complete a sequencing of graduate courses over two years leading to a Master’s degree in Special Education or Learning, Teaching, and Curriculum with an emphasis in one of the following areas (degree program corresponds to contracted teaching position):